 Notes: *** p<0.01, ** p<0.05, * p<0.1.
-Column 1 copies Column 2 of Table 3 for comparison; Column 2 includes our new definition of industries; Column 3 does the same and excludes the Foods industry; Column 4 controls for firm survival/exit, based on whether firms survived to 1900 (1894 firms in taxed industries and with < 16 employees dropped) Column 5 does the same as Column 4, but does not drop 1894 firms described in Column.
+Column 1 copies Column 2 of Table 3 for comparison; Column 2 includes our new definition of industries; Column 3 does the same and excludes the Foods industry; Column 4 controls for firm survival/exit, based on whether firms survived to 1900 (1894 firms with fewer than 15 employees dropped) Column 5 does the same as Column 4, but does not drop 1894 firms described in Column.
 The outcome variable is the log of the factory’s number of working days.
 The Tobit model in all regressions is right censored at 6, because log(365) is approximately equal to 6.
 Standard errors in parentheses.
 Source: Ministry of Finance, List of Factories and Plants (1897).

 Table A5.
 Probit Regressions: Probability of 1894 Factory to Appear in 1900 (European Russia Only)